jhwaffles/jhwaffles/README.md

 ### 🔭 What I’m currently working on:

 - Developing a [web app](https://flavorspace-nkugmzxwvtc7fffhsyd5tj.streamlit.app/) that uses NLP and machine learning to make recipe recommendations based off of nutrition and flavors.
-- Automate spectral data analysis and machine learning to predict offline metabolites measurements.
+- Evaluating batch variance and constructing models based off of time-series process data.
 - Building tools to log and analyze personal data (recipes, health data, etc)

 ### 🌱 I’m currently learning: